Significant Accounting Policies

 Intangible assets predominantly comprise computer software and carbon credits.
 They are recorded at cost less any subsequent amortisation and impairment losses.

 Computer software has a finite economic life and amortisation is charged to surplus or deficit on a straight-line basis over the estimated useful life of the asset.
-Typically, the estimated useful lives of these assets are as follows:
+Typically, the estimated useful lives and depreciation rate range of these assets are as follows:

 Gains and losses arising from disposal of intangible assets are recognised within surplus or deficit in the period in which the transaction occurs.
 Intangible assets are reviewed at least annually to determine if there is any indication of impairment.
 Where an intangible asset’s recoverable amount is less than its carrying amount, it will be reported at its recoverable amount and an impairment loss will be recognised.
 Losses resulting from impairment are reported within surplus or deficit.